-4.4 Data Connection to Computer or Tablet via USB
+4.4 USB Data Connection to Computer or Tablet

-To connect the MidiGurdy with a desktop computer, tablet or other device please use a USB-A to USB-B cable, as used for most USB printers.
+To connect the MidiGurdy with a desktop computer or tablet please use a USB-A to USB-B cable, as used for most USB printers.
+(This cable is not shipped with the instrument and needs to be purchased separately.)